cringer5/RingerKeyMembers/README.md

 - HEllo World
 - hello world

 - Tabs are treated like spaces.
-These commands are identical:
+These commands are equivalent:
 - Add MyKey Here is the Member
 - Add MyKey---Tab--->Here is the---Tab--->Member
-- Valid commands do not have a confirmation message (it felt like unnecessary noise for a console app).
-If you run a command and do NOT see an error message, it was successful.
+- Valid commands do NOT have a confirmation message (it felt like unnecessary noise for a console app).
+- If you run a command and do NOT see an error message, it was successful.
+This can easily be changed to add a confirmation message.

 ### Action Commands
-These are commands with edit the dictionary.
+These are commands that edit the dictionary.
 - Add : Adds a key/member to the dictionary
 - ADD MyKey My Member
 - Remove: Removes a key/member